Elehuris Montero Player Props: Rockies vs. Angels

 Elehuris Montero At The Plate

-- Montero has four doubles, a triple, two home runs and three walks while batting .209.
+- Montero has four doubles, a triple, two home runs and three walks while hitting .213.

-- In 29 games played this year, he has homered in two of them.
+- In 30 games played this season, he has gone deep in two of them.

-- In eight games this year (27.6%), Montero has picked up an RBI, including two games with multiple runs batted in.
+- Montero has driven in a run in eight games this year (26.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.